xircleag/modscore/README.md

                 }
             },

-            // Argument 3 (optional): An object defining all methods for your class {
+            // Argument 3: An object defining all methods for your class
+            methods: {
                 celebrateBirthday: function() {
                     this.age++;
                 }